asdcid/Chloroplast-genome-assembly/README.md

 3\_post\_assembly: the raw assembly was processed to create a single contig, which is no duplication and has same structure with cp reference genome (details see 3_post_assembly/README.
 Next, the 100x short reads kept from previous step was used to mapped to processed assembly to evaulate the assembly quality by checking the mapping rate, error rate and mismatch/insertion/deletion using Qualimap.

 # Running
-A demo run for assembling cp genome is the following:
 ## LONG READ ONLY ASSEMBLY

-#The inputFile is long.fastq.gz, in a dir ~/data/, species is E.pau
 ### 1\_pre\_assembly
 ### QualityControl